-What is a Java Thread and Why is It Used?
+What is a Thread in Java?

-A single-threaded application has only one thread and can handle only one task at a time.
-To handle multiple tasks in parallel, multi-threading is used: multiple threads are created, each performing a different task.
+A single-threaded application has only one Java thread and can handle only one task at a time.
+To handle multiple tasks in parallel, multi-threading is used: multiple Java threads are created, each performing a different task.

 - For faster processing of background/batch tasks: When multiple tasks must be performed simultaneously, multi-threading allows the different tasks to proceed in parallel.
 The overall processing time is reduced as a result.